< Design Your Charlotte Mason Approach

 Design Your Charlotte Mason / Living Books Approach

-The content which follows is a guide as to how you can follow Charlotte Mason’s methodology as you make your own curriculum.
+So glad you've joined me here as the content below is written as a guide to help you follow Charlotte Mason'’s methodology as you make your own curriculum.

 living books charlotte mason